Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/walmart-marketplace.md

-# Walmart
+# Walmart Marketplace

-This page contains the setup guide and reference information for Walmart.
+This page contains the setup guide and reference information for Walmart Marketplace.

 ## Prerequisites

 * Client ID
 * Client Secret